WHO’S THE CLOWN WITH THE CAMERA?

 7. Tazzio Secchiaroli

 Mr. Secchiaroli in the early fifties was one of many photographers in Italy who made a meager living by photographing tourists in front of landmark ruins in Rome.
 When they were lucky a publicity agent would call them and get them a paying job photographing a film star arriving at the airport, having dinner in one of the new fashionable supper clubs along the Via Veneto, or giving a press conference announcing a new film.(20) Secchiaroli was a go-getter and he hustled business along with other young photographers on the make going where the rich and famous went - usually following on their scooters.
 In 1955 Secchiaroli along with Sergio Spinelli founded the Roma Press Agency to secure a greater share of the profits.
 Spinelli worked during the day in the small rented apartment and handled the business end while Secchiaroli worked at night shooting and developing the shots, then printing them in the kitchen.
 Within two years they hired two more photographers Velio Cioni and Giovanni Lentini.
-Sometimes the photography business was not so lucrative, as occasionally the job was photographing a wedding or a soccer match, but Secchiaroli didn’t mind – he had worked as a laborer in the railroads and after that photography was a cinch.(20) Tourism was a growing business in Rome due to the exchange rate that favored Americans.
-Due to low overhead a lot of Hollywood production moved to Cinecitta outside of Rome along with radical independent filmmakers such as Pier Paolo Pasolini - who took full advantage of Cinecitta in his masterpiece La Ricotta (1963).
+Sometimes the photography business was not so lucrative, as occasionally the job was photographing a wedding or a soccer match, but Secchiaroli didn’t mind – he had worked a delivery boy at Cinecitta, and before that as a laborer in the railroads - after those experiences photography was a cinch.(20) Tourism was a growing business in Rome due to the exchange rate that favored Americans.
+Due to low overhead a lot of Hollywood production moved to Cinecitta, just outside of Rome, along with radical independent filmmakers such as Pier Paolo Pasolini, who took full advantage of Cinecitta in his masterpiece La Ricotta (1963).
 Both groups of filmmakers often times used the same technicians, crews and sets – something difficult to imagine now.
 In short the capital of the film world, for a time, moved from Los Angeles to what became known as “Hollywood on the Tiber.”

 Secchiarolli and the paparazzi used a 21⁄4” roll camera with a detachable flash.
 The most popular because they were the most affordable were the Rolleiflex and the Rolleicord.
 The negative size was large enough to wield enough information even if radically cropped, but far more flexible than the slow and cumbersome Speed-Graphic.
 The roll of film allowed several shots to be taken in a matter of seconds and the new fast film stocks allowed for a narrow aperture creating a wide of depth of field, meaning that focus need not be precise, but could be calculated approximately and the photograph would be sharp.
 The flash was detachable and could be aimed separately from the camera - one hand on the camera, the other on the flash - giving more flexibility and subtlety to the flash than it had ever had before (or has had since).
 Shots could even be taken at night in total darkness with little blurring and sharp focus.
 The only disadvantage the camera had was that it was not adaptable with the new long telephoto lenses coming into the market, which were made for 35mm cameras.
 These would eventually become the primary tool of the paparazzi.
 The new young photographers shared with Weegee a taste for the vitality and chance encounters that were part of urban life – what they did not share was a sense of empathy.
 Having been trained by photographing tourists and predatory, aspiring, film stars they developed a thick skin and a cynical detachment from their subjects whom they considered prey - more to the point prey that was in on the game so there was no need to feel guilty as everyone was a player.
 The stage was set.